 Key features of the legislation:

-How to report: Reports must be submitted via a portal managed by the Australian Signals Directorate (ASD).
+How to report: Submit reports through the portal managed by the Australian Signals Directorate (ASD).

 Additional protections and guidance: